Skip to main content

 • Agent inbox wakeups on assignment and reassignment.

 Mentioning an agent in a comment creates an inbox item for that agent.
 Assigning a task to an agent does the same.
+Per-task model overrides are carried through the inbox item’s context and passed to the agent session at wake time.
+The inbox dispatcher enriches task assignment items with unresolved blocker information so agents know what dependencies exist before starting work.

-Automations and Inbox
+Routines and Inbox

 • Contact created.